 Every great visualization begins and ends with the data.
-If your data is incomplete, incorrect and disorganized, then the visuals you build from the information will be as well.
-Your visualization and other BI tools need to possess functionality for data collection, transformation, maintenance and advanced analytics to ensure that core business information can be easily exploited by those who need it.
+If your data is incomplete, incorrect, and disorganized, then the visuals you build from the data will be unruly, as well.
+Visualization and other BI tools need to possess functionality for collecting, transforming, maintaining, and providing advanced analysis of “cohesive” data.
+This ensures that core business information is accurate and easily exploited by those who need it.

 Today’s enterprise needs a modern data platform (or hub) that can collect all types of data flexibly and make that data instantly available for analysis.
 There are many reasons why you would want to use a modern data hub when analyzing and visualizing your data.
 Here are some of them:

-- In addition, using a modern data hub together with visualization tools and other analytic / reporting solutions eliminates the potential risk of misusing or misinterpreting transactional system data.
-It also mitigates performance problems that may arise when reports are run directly against operational systems or when the tools are used to drill down to very low levels of detail within a large set of data.
+- Using a modern data hub together with visualization tools and other analytic / reporting solutions also eliminates the potential risk of misusing or misinterpreting transactional system data.
+Plus, it mitigates performance problems that may arise when reports are run directly against operational systems or when the tools are used to drill down to very low levels of detail within a large set of data.

 - A modern data hub supports the integration and management of data derived from many different sources, regardless of whether the sources are internal or external to your business.
 With a modern data platform, high volumes of historical and near real-time data can reside in one easily accessible place with a common data model that communicates how all the data is connected to each other, processed and stored.